Westfield Fountain Gate

 Westfield Fountain Gate is a super-regional shopping centre located in Narre Warren in the south-eastern suburbs of Melbourne, Australia.
 It is the second largest shopping centre in Australia by both floor area and number of anchor tenants.
-However, it is the largest shopping centre in Australia with all 3 discount department stores, Big W, Target and Kmart.
+However, it is one of the largest shopping centres in Australia with all 3 discount department stores, Big W, Target and Kmart.